 For many people, a 401(k) plan is the best way to invest for retirement.
 Make sure to choose aggressive investments in your 30s, while you can afford to.
 If you can, invest at least as much as your company match policy, taking advantage of the free money.
 If your company doesn’t have a 401(k), consider an individual retirement account.

 You’re 30.
 Hopefully you’ve settled into a career and are ready to start to think about the future beyond what you’re going to do this weekend.
 Part of that is planning for retirement.
 Do an honest assessment of what your retirement goals are and whether or not your on track to meet them.
 Start investing in a retirement plan, and if your company has a 401(k) match, invest at least enough to get everything out of that.
 You definitely don’t need to panic, but the time to save for retirement is now.

 Retirement Investing Tips

-- Social Security: Social Security may not be able to completely fund your retirement, but every dollar counts.
+- Social Security may not be able to completely fund your retirement, but every dollar counts.
 A Social Security calculator can help you see how money you can expect to receive in retirement.

 - You’ll still be paying taxes in retirement.
 But how much will depend on what state you live in.
 Some states are much more friendly for retirees than others when it comes to taxes.
 This page provides a good overview of retirement taxes by state.